v-fox/live_opensuse_hsf/README.md

 It does NOT provide:
 --------------------
-— Windows® compatibility, wine (because it requires shitload of 32bit packages)
 — proprietary video drivers (because they suck and are pain in the ass).
   or video driver support for anything without KMS, for that matter
 — whole KDE or Gnome (because of how fat the former and how ugly the later are)